manasa7958/Projects/ps5/Readme-ps5.md

    C G 1
    A T 1
- - whether your program ran correctly on it or not
+ - whether your program ran correctly on it or not Yes, the program did indeed run correctly and produced the expected output with an     execution time of 2.6e-05 seconds.
  - optionally, any other remarks

 ### Specs